 In Japan, there is a saying: the nail that sticks out gets hammered down.
 In other words, people who are different will be forced to conform.
-This has historical and cultural roots that I am not qualified to discuss but I want to show how important it is to be different in a world of conformism.
+This has historical and cultural roots

 You might be saying to yourself, you are the ultimate conformists.
 You are English teachers in Japan!
 Well we DID (in the early days) dabble with organizing disco nights, soccer coaching, opening a bar and selling basketball shirts from the USA.
 But a friend of ours in an executive role at a big English school advised us to stick to English.
 We were doing well at student recruitment and the other paths were too risky.